-No one likes to think about their own death, and this is probably why most people don’t make a will.
+No-one likes to think about their own death, and this is why most people don’t make a will.
 As a result many people die every year without a Will and the estate either goes to distant relatives who are legally the next of kin or, in some cases to the Crown.
-B J McKenna are specialists in wills & probate law and can help.
+B J McKenna are specialists in wills & probate law in Stockport, South Manchester & North Cheshire – and we can help.

 The only way to be sure who is to inherit your estate after you die is to make a properly drafted Will.

 Wills cost less than most people think: We offer a fixed fee Will Service where the cost is fixed by agreement with you.
 Home and hospital visits that are local can be arranged at no extra charge for those unable due to age or infirmity to reach our offices.

 Wills should be reviewed regularly and particularly if certain events occur such as:

 - one of your executors dies or wishes to stop being an executor

 Why do I need to make a will?

 You need to make a will to make sure that any money, property, or assets you hold will go to the people or causes that you want them to after your death.